ostadabbas/Infant-Pose-Estimation/README.md

 ```

 ## Acknowledgement
 Thanks for the open-source Pose-ResNet
 * [Simple Baselines for Human Pose Estimation and Tracking, Xiao, Bin and Wu, Haiping and Wei, Yichen](https://github.com/microsoft/human-pose-estimation.pytorch)

+## License
+* This code is for non-commertial purpose only.
+* For further inquiry please contact: Augmented Cognition Lab at Northeastern University: http://www.northeastern.edu/ostadabbas/